Wind-WindKids/winding/samples/sophieandwind/ice.md

 “Wind… they’re saying no access to the eGull until your grades come up.”

 Wind stared at his dad, "It was not a fair test.
 And both eGulls are ours, not theirs."
 His dad looked at him, "It was a fair test.
-You have a very good teacher, Wind."
+You have a very good teacher, Wind.
+Give it some time — you'll see."

 The eGull wasn’t just grounded — the Dragon access was gone too.

 @comment: hidden
 Ability to generalize gets tested by such "unfair" quizzes.
 And flying solo, after a breakup, is not a good idea.
-The system around him is as fair as it can be, given the circumstances.
+The system around him is relatively fair.

 --
 working: page, text